karlfreeman/rubykiq/CONTRIBUTING.md

 4. Run `bundle exec rake spec`.
 If your specs pass, return to step 3.
 5. Implement your feature or bug fix.
 6. Run `bundle exec rake spec`.
 If your specs fail, return to step 5.
-7. Run `open coverage/index.html`.
-If your changes are not completely covered by your tests, return to step 3.
-8. Add, commit, and push your changes.
+7. Add, commit, and push your changes.
-9. [Submit a pull request.][pr]
+8. [Submit a pull request.][pr]

 [fork]: http://help.github.com/fork-a-repo/
 [branch]: http://learn.github.com/p/branching.html